cubiio/100-days-of-code/log.md

 **Thoughts**

 * It was a good idea to simplify and start a new skeleton Blueprint repo to see how it works.
 I now get (via the excellent tracebackk from Werkzerug that `url_for()` in a Jinja template should read `{{url_for(‘BluePrintRouteName.MethodName’)}}`
-* Actually timing a day off from coding and my projects is a good thing mentally.
+* Actually taking a day off from coding and my projects is a good thing mentally.
 I want to complete the 100 day challenge but as I’m able (currently at least) to put in significantly more than 1 hour a day into my projects, I might take Sundays off going forwards

 - - - -

-### Day 26: Sat 27-Jan-2017
+### Day 26: Sat 28-Jan-2017

-**Today’s Progress**:
+**Today’s Progress:**

 Continued to work on my item catalogue using Python Flask.

 * Refactoring using `Flask Blueprint`

-**Thoughts**
+**Thoughts:**

 * Refactored my `.py`  files and put in new folder structure, but getting some `BuildError`.
 Coming down with a cold, plus it’s the weekend, so bug squashing will have to wait.

-**Link(s) to work**:
+**Link(s) to work:**

 * [GitHub - Item_catalog - dev branch](https://github.com/cubiio/fsnd-item_catalog/tree/dev)